Mdzaidsiddique/Black-Friday/README.md

 # Black-Friday
-In this repository, I have done Exploratory Data Analysis for Black Friday Dataset and try to identify relationship between a Purchase Price and other various features
+In this repository, I have done Exploratory Data Analysis and feature engineering for Black Friday Dataset.

+### importing the dataset
 import pandas as pd
 black_friday = pd.read_csv('C:/Users/masoo/Downloads/black friday - Copy.csv')
 black_friday.head()

 ![image](https://user-images.githubusercontent.com/87862008/139216761-ec5d9f30-f1a0-4b29-a3d1-afd3742543ce.png)

+### number of rows and columns
 black_friday.shape
 #### Number of rows in dataset:  537577
 #### Number of columns in dataset:  12